Tony Gwynn: High school years

-As a junior, he was the starting point guard on Poly's basketball team that went 30–1 and won the Southern Section 4A title.
-The final was played before over 10,000 fans at the Long Beach Arena, where Gwynn scored 10 points in the 69–50 victory over Buena of Ventura.
+As a junior, he was the starting point guard on Poly's basketball team, which went 30–1 and won the Southern Section 4A title that year.
+The final was played for more than 10,000 fans at the Long Beach Arena, where Gwynn scored 10 points in the 69–50 victory over Buena of Ventura.
 His teammates included Michael Wiley, who became a professional player in the National Basketball Association (NBA).
-In his senior year, Poly was 23–7, and again advanced to the championship round despite finishing third in the Moore League.
+In Gwynn's senior year, Poly was 23–7, and again advanced to the championship round, despite finishing third in the Moore League.
 Their bid for a second straight title ended with a 57–50 loss to Pasadena.
 Gwynn averaged 10.3 points and totaled 178 assists for the season, and he was named to the All-CIF Southern Section Second Team.
-After the season, he switched to baseball, whose season was already well underway.
+After the season, he switched to baseball, which was already well underway for the year.
 Despite his shortened season, he earned first-team All-Southern Section honors after batting .563.
 Poly's baseball team's struggles taught him to remain focused, continue executing, and stay productive.

 Gwynn received scholarship offers to play college basketball but none for college baseball.
 He also went unselected in the 1977 MLB draft, which Gwynn attributed to his limited playing time.
-He wanted to play both sports for Cal State Fullerton, which was okay by basketball coach Bobby Dye, but baseball coach Augie Garrido did not believe an athlete could handle both sports in college.
-San Diego State basketball coach Tim Vezie wanted Gwynn to commit to playing two years of basketball before playing baseball.
-Gwynn also had an offer from Texas Christian University (TCU).
-However, he was told that he would be their first black player in 30 years, which ruled them out from his consideration.
-He chose to attend SDSU, calling it "the best option I had".
+He wanted to play both sports for Cal State Fullerton, which was fine with basketball coach Bobby Dye, but baseball coach Augie Garrido did not believe that an athlete could handle both sports in college.
+San Diego State basketball coach Tim Vezie wanted Gwynn to commit to two years of basketball before playing baseball.
+Gwynn also had an offer from Texas Christian University (TCU), but he was told that he would be their first black player in 30 years, which ruled them out from his consideration.
+He chose to attend SDSU, calling it "the best option I had."